Sghock2404/Object-Oriented-Group-Project/README.md

 NOTE: The class was listed as an introductory Java class, so this was a very challenging project to pursue for a lot of us - the main objective of the projects was to help us understand the process of interpreting and understanding a larger and imperfect codebase and attempt to make it work in a group.

-THE TEXT BELOW IS A TUTORIAL I WROTE FOR MY GROUP TO ACCOMPANY MY EFFORTS TO TEACH THEM HOW TO USE GIT FOR OUR PROJECTS WITHOUT GOING TOO FAR INTO COMPLICATED TOPICS.

 #  General

 Here's an outline of how we're going to add progress to this `development` branch.
 We're going to add changes here because normally people save the master branch for "deployment-ready" code - so we'll treat it as our final product :)

-My goal is that this README helps you both out with understanding our project structure - if something doesn't work let me know and I'll make changes to this text.

-There are also a lot of other `git` commands that can do very elaborate things and smoothen out this process - we'll use those on the next projects but for now let's get the basic idea of collaborating on git :)

 Setup
 -----